Interplay between critical and off-critical zeros of two-dimensional Epstein zeta functions: Zeros off the critical line

-We checked that $\Delta_c^*$ evaluated by using this analytic relation coincides with the previous numerical estimate $\Delta_c^*=0.141733239663887\ldots$ obtained from the exact Eq. (\ref{deltastar}) by at least 22 decimal digits; to go further a computer facility more powerful than the one at our disposal is needed.
+We checked that $\Delta_c^*$ evaluated by using this analytic relation coincides with the previous numerical estimate $\Delta_c^*\approx0.141733239663887$ obtained from the exact Eq. (\ref{deltastar}) by at least 22 decimal digits; to go further a computer facility more powerful than the one at our disposal is needed.
 This indicates that the result (\ref{deltastaranalyt}) might be exact which is difficult to prove directly by using (\ref{deltastar}).
+We have stated the corresponding open problem as Conjecture \ref{conjecture}.

-As concerns the accuracy of the real off-critical zeros implied by Eq. (\ref{approx}), for various values of $\Delta$ from the interval $(0,\Delta_c^*)$ they coincide with the ones obtained from the exact Eq. (\ref{exacteq}) up to 27 decimal digits, which supports the hypothesis that the real off-critical zeros generated from Eq. (\ref{approx}) are exact.
+\textbf{Approximation in the $\rho_x,\Delta\to 0$ regime and comparison with numerical data.} As concerns the accuracy of the real off-critical zeros implied by Eq. (\ref{approx}), for various values of $\Delta$ from the interval $(0,\Delta_c^*)$ they coincide with the ones obtained from the exact Eq. (\ref{exacteq}) up to 27 decimal digits, which supports the hypothesis that the real off-critical zeros generated from Eq. (\ref{approx}) are exact.